BrandonDuenas/House-Depot-Sales-2023/README.md

 ```

 ### Results
-  - The total amount of products sold was $263,443
+  - The total revenue from products sold was $263,443
   - The total cost of goods was $145,176
-  - The total amount of warrentys sold was $2,930
+  - The total revenue from warrenties sold was $2,930
-  - The total amount of fees charged by Square space was $3,397
+  - The total fees paid to Squarespace were $3,397
-  - The total amount of profit lossed to damaged products was $20,361
+  - The total loss due to damaged products was $20,361
   - The total amount of profit was $136,547
-  - The average amount of time products spent in the inventory was 47 days.
+  - The average time products spent in inventory was 47 days.

 ### Recommendations